 First things first, the immune system.
-The immune system is what keeps us healthy and has many lines of defence for protecting the human body against pathogens and infections.
+The immune system is what keeps us healthy and has many lines of defense for protecting the human body against pathogens and infections.
 These include physical barriers such as mucus and chemical barriers such as white blood cells.
-Exercising at high intensity subjects the body to a large amount of stress which lowers the effectiveness of the immune system.
-The length of time depends on the amount and intensity of exercise, but can range from no decline in a usual workout to 72 hours if you undertake a marathon, for example.
+Exercising at high-intensity subjects the body to a large amount of stress which lowers the effectiveness of the immune system.
+The length of time depends on the amount and intensity of exercise but can range from no decline in a usual workout to 72 hours if you undertake a marathon, for example.
 This is where the debate of exercising with a cold begins.
-As your immune system is already under stress fighting an illness when you have a cold, the addition of more stress from exercise could be too much for the body to handle and, as a result, it could make things worse.
+As your immune system is already under stress-fighting an illness when you have a cold, the addition of more stress from exercise could be too much for the body to handle and, as a result, it could make things worse.

 A recent study by the American College of Medial Sports sought to determine if training with a cold prolonged the illness or worsened the effects.
 They did this by subjecting patients to a cold and then splitting the recipients into two groups; one group performing cardio at 70% maximum heart rate for 40 minutes per day and the other doing nothing.
-The results indicated that the low intensity training did not impact on the length of the cold.
+The results indicated that the low-intensity training did not impact the length of the cold.
 Furthermore, the results showed that there wasn’t a worsening of the symptoms.
-This suggests that low intensity exercise doesn’t impact on the immune system and that if you have a runny nose, sneezing or a scratchy throat i.e. anything above the neck, exercising at low intensity should be ok.
+This suggests that low-intensity exercise doesn’t impact the immune system and that if you have a runny nose, sneezing or a scratchy throat i.e. anything above the neck, exercising at low intensity should be ok.

-If, however, you have any symptoms below the neck (chesty cough, sore muscles, fever, vomiting etc) then it is recommended that no exercises is undertaken, even low intensity exercise.
+If, however, you have any symptoms below the neck (chesty cough, sore muscles, fever, vomiting, etc) then it is recommended that no exercises are undertaken, even low-intensity exercise.
 This is because the impact on the immune system is too great and hinders recovery.
 With mild symptoms above the neck, sweating may be helpful in flushing out the system, but be sure to continue to consume plenty of water.

 If you can’t exercise because the symptoms are too bad, you may be unable to exercise for some time.
-The general rule of thumb is three days for a sniffle, seven days for a full blown cold and two weeks for an infection, however, these times will vary depending on the severity of the illness.
-One of the benefits of exercising is that despite supressing the immune system for a period, when the body recovers, the immune system recovers stronger.
+The general rule of thumb is three days for a sniffle, seven days for a full-blown cold, and two weeks for an infection, however, these times will vary depending on the severity of the illness.
+One of the benefits of exercising is that despite suppressing the immune system for a period when the body recovers, the immune system recovers stronger.
 When returning to exercise after a period of illness, it is best to take it slowly and build up.
 Whilst you may feel much better, the body will still be fighting the remaining particles of infection so take it easy.